 - Press the enter key.

-Tip: all the command line tool on the windows operation system can be use with the “/?” parameter (without the quests) to get help.
+Tip: all the command-line tools on the windows operating system can be used with the “/?” parameter (without the quests) to get help.

 Why do I need to do a flush DNS anyway?

 Here are some recommendations when to clear DNS cache using the flush DNS switch in the ipconfig command:

 - Experience a lot of 404 cases – Page Not Found.

 - The site is open very slow or not open in the web browser.

 - Wrong-site is open and the site name is right (can also be sue to a bad DNS record in the DNS cache).